 Cupertino is the home to Apple and its new “space ship” headquarters.
 Top-rated schools and easy access to 280 and 85, makes Cupertino a very desirable city in Silicon Valley.

-The annual median price rose 14.2% in 2018.
+The annual median price declined 4% during the first half of 2019 after rising 14.2% in 2018.
 The annual increase has averaged 6.7% since 1998 (CAGR).